Technology interview hub

 - Prioritize high-impact angular coding prompts first.

-- Use angular trivia rounds to sharpen explanation speed.
+- Use angular concept rounds to sharpen explanation speed.

 - Escalate into the frontend interview prep platform for guided sequencing.